autohitch logo

 Monthly and Quarterly Quotas

 Dealers and sales teams have monthly and quarterly quotas they work hard to achieve.
 The end of these periods brings sales as personnel push to hit goals.
-The last week of a month or quarter has an urgency that you can use to negotiate the best price.

-Late December offers a quadfecta when yearly, quarterly, and monthly quotas all converge along with holiday events.
 But carefully timed purchases at month/quarter end can save any time of year.
-Get a feel for urgency as you negotiate.
+Get a feel for the dealer’s urgency as you negotiate.

 Weekends are busy times at dealerships, so weekdays can be better for purchasing a car and getting the lowest price.
 Here are the best days: